A Nodewise Regression Approach to Estimating Large Portfolios: Simulations

 \subsubsection{Ledoit-Wolf Shrinkage}

-\cite{ledoit04} proposed an estimator for high-dimensional covariance matrices that is invertible and well-conditioned.
-Their estimator is a linear combination of the sample covariance matrix and an identity matrix, and they showed that their estimator is asymptotically optimal with respect to the quadratic loss function.
-The properties of this covariance matrix estimator, and of its inverse, when used to construct portfolios have not been investigated in the finance literature.
+\cite{ledoit04} propose an estimator for high-dimensional covariance matrices that is invertible and well-conditioned.
+Their estimator is a linear combination of the sample covariance matrix and an identity matrix, and they demonstrate that their estimator is asymptotically optimal for the quadratic loss function.